-Funeral allowance: The deceased had 3 months of contributions in the last 6 months before death.
+Funeral allowance: The deceased had at least 3 months of contributions in the last 6 months before death.

-Old-age pension: The benefit accrues at 2% of half a legally fixed amount for each year of insurance coverage plus 1.5% of the portion of reference earnings that exceeds the legally fixed amount.
+Old-age pension: The pension is based on 2% of half a legally fixed amount for each year of coverage plus 1.5% of the portion of reference earnings that exceeds the legally fixed amount.